Possible Duplicate:

 On my external hard drive "Western Digital My Book Mirror Edition 2TB USB 2.0 (WDH2U20000N)", there are lots of seemingly empty folders with seemingly random names like 7fa79879f4ca74651aa06dad5cf7fb33.
 What are those?
 Can I delete them?

-More than likely you WD drive has the highest drive letter when it's installed, and it's being recognized as a HDD (vs. a removable deivce).
+More than likely your WD drive has the most free space available, and it's being recognized as a HDD (vs. a removable deivce).
 Because of this, Windows Updates is using that drive as a cache, and that's what those folders are.

 You are safe to delete them.